-- Grant-writing assistance to organizations

-(e.g., industry, government, community

-organizations and other interested in

-applying for clean fuel funds.
-For example,

-Clean Fuels Ohio partners with clients to

-develop competitive grant proposals.42

-- Incentive programs that encourage fleet owners, drivers and companies to replace or upgrade polluting vehicles with clean fuels and technologies, including discounts

-for purchasing cleaner engines.
-Examples include: Michigan's Clean Diesel Grants, which has partnership with Southwest Detroit Environmental Vision (SDEV) and reduced an estimated 508 tons of CO3, 155 tons of NO_x , and 49 tons of CO in the past three years;43 EPA's Clean Diesel National Grants used for aerodynamic technologies, engine replacements, and clean diesel technologies;44 and Federal Highway Administration's Congestion Mitigation and Air Quality Improvement (CMAQ) Program, which channels money to state and local transportation projects to help meet requirements of the Clean Air Act, including remediating nonattainment areas.45 With the pending designation of Southeast Michigan matching funds that support investments such as: Tax incentives for individuals, businesses and truck fleet owners that use clean fuels.

-as a non-attainment area for ozone, Detroit and other governments can apply for these funds.
+- Grant-writing assistance to organizations (e.g., industry, government, community organizations and other interested in applying for clean fuel funds.
+For example, Clean Fuels Ohio partners with clients to develop competitive grant proposals.42 - Incentive programs that encourage fleet owners, drivers and companies to replace or upgrade polluting vehicles with clean fuels and technologies, including discounts for purchasing cleaner engines.
+Examples include: Michigan's Clean Diesel Grants, which has а partnership with Southwest Detroit Environmental Vision (SDEV) and reduced an estimated 508 tons of CO2, 155 tons of NO_x , and 49 tons of CO in the past three years;43 EPA's Clean Diesel National Grants used for aerodynamic technologies, engine replacements, and clean diesel technologies;44 and Federal Highway Administration's Congestion Mitigation and Air Quality Improvement (CMAQ) Program, which channels money to state and local transportation projects to help meet requirements of the Clean Air Act, including remediating nonattainment areas.45 With the pending designation of Southeast Michigan as a non-attainment area for ozone, Detroit and other governments can apply for these funds.